StilettoFiend/OpenScienceTraining/README.md

 Welcome to the GitHub repository for the Open Science Training Initiative!

 **** PLEASE NOTE: All OSTI slide decks are now available.
-Keep checking back for updates and new materials: we'll be adding Guidance Notes to accompany each slide deck in the near future ****
+Keep checking back for updates and new materials: we'll be adding Guidance Notes to accompany each slide deck soon ****

 The Open Science Training Initiative (OSTI) provides a series of lectures on topics in data management and open science, designed to sit over existing taught courses in any area of the sciences.
 All course materials carry a CC-BY licence, so you're free to take the slides (or indeed a subset of them) and modify them to suit your own requirements, as long as you provide an attribution to the original authors.